 In addition to tubing, kayak rentals are also available.
 They also offer an excellent location for fishing (be sure to bring your fishing license with a trout stamp)!

 Toccoa River Tubing near Blue Ridge & McCaysville

 The scenic Toccoa River is nestled in the beautiful North Georgia Mountains and is great for a relaxing day of floating on calm waters.
 These trips are ideal for families with smaller children (ages 5+) that are too young for whitewater rafting on the Ocoee.
 The Toccoa river is actually the headwaters of Tennessee’s famous Ocoee River but changes its name to the Toccoa River when it crosses the line into Georgia.

 The Toccoa River water flow is regulated by Tennessee Valley Authority.
 Water levels will vary depending on the water released and therefore there are no guarantees of the amount of time it will take to float the river on a tube or a kayak (float times vary based on the water flow each day).
 The depth of the water changes from place to place in the river and there may be small rapids and rocks along the way.
 Trips are suitable for most people who can swim.

-Available to everyone ages 5 and up, but if the TVA releases water on any given day resulting in a swift water situation, they may increase the minimum age to 10 for their 3-mile trip.
+Available to everyone ages 5 and up, but if the TVA releases water on any given day resulting in a swift water situation, the minimum age may be increased.